|Cosmo Street Editorial visa:1 rank:97472 ||Follow | Edit or Claim |

 |2036 Broadway Santa Monica, CA 90404||All LCs were approved!|

-Cosmo Street Editorial, Inc has filed 3 labor condition applications for H1B visa and 1 labor certifications for green card since 2001.
-During fiscal year 2011-2012, it filed 1 labor petitions.
-Cosmo Street Editorial was ranked 77761 among all visa sponsors.
+Cosmo Street Editorial has filed 1 labor condition applications for H1B visa and 0 labor certifications for green card from fiscal year 2011 to 2014.
+Cosmo Street Editorial was ranked 97472 among all visa sponsors.
 Please note that 0 LCA for H1B Visa and 0 LC for green card have been denied or withdrawn during the same period.

-Note: Before Cosmo Street Editorial, Inc can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
-Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Cosmo Street Editorial, Inc. The data only indicates the number of applications filed by Cosmo Street Editorial, Inc. It does not mean that Cosmo Street Editorial, Inc actually got the visa and hired the workers.
+Note: Before Cosmo Street Editorial can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Cosmo Street Editorial.
+The data only indicates the number of applications filed by Cosmo Street Editorial.
+It does not mean that Cosmo Street Editorial actually got the visa and hired the workers.